smalls0098/gobley/README.md

 ## Building for Windows on ARM

-By default on a x64 machine, Visual Studio installs MSVC for x64/x86 only.
+By default on an x64 machine, Visual Studio installs MSVC for x64/x86 only.
 If you try to link a program for ARM64 without the MSVC ARM64 toolchain, you may see an error that Cargo couldn't find `link.exe`.